 (By Michelle Snippe)

-Since that day many years ago, there have been quite a number of things in our home that have broken.
+Since that day many years ago, there have been several things in our home that have broken.
 And, come to think of it, most of those broken things have all ended up in the very same place as my salad bowl; in the garbage.
 After all, isn’t that where broken things go?

 Broken toy?
 Trash.